keithalewis/math/yo.md

 on the identity arrow (of a different object).

 Maybe it should not be so shocking.
 In Cayley's theorem each group element gives both a left and right representaion.
-Also, the representation involves a permutation that can (potentially) shuffle every element in the group.
+Also, the representation involves a permutation that can shuffle every element in the group.